realm/realm-core/how-to-build.md

 ## Prerequisites

-To build the Realm core library, you need CMake 3.4 or newer and a standard set of build tools.
+To build the Realm core library, you need CMake 3.15 or newer and a standard set of build tools.
 This includes a C/C++ compiler and a build system like GNU make.
 Realm is thoroughly tested with both GCC and Clang.
-It is known to work with GCC 4.9 and newer, as well as with Clang 3.9 (Apple Clang 8.0) and newer.
-Your compiler must support C++14.
+It is known to work with GCC 8.3 and newer, as well as with Clang 9 and newer.
+Your compiler must support C++17.

 To run the benchmarking suite (make benchmark) on Linux, you will need the development part of the 'procps' library.